dominik978/bot/README.md

 # bot
-Trying to write a simple bot for Discord in ruby
+A simple bot for Discord in ruby